akauppi/GroundLevel-firebase-es/README.md

    </details>

    <details style="margin-left: 2em;"><summary><b>Linux</b></summary>
-   *The repo is not tested regularly on Linux, as it is on Mac and Windows 10+WSL2.
+   *The repo is not tested on Linux, as it is on Mac and Windows 10+WSL2.
 Having said that, it should work (= will be made to work ;).*

-   You can either:
+   You can either use:

-   - Use [Docker Desktop for Linux](https://docs.docker.com/desktop/linux/install/) which brings a similar developer experience as that on Mac/Windows.
+   - [Docker Desktop for Linux](https://docs.docker.com/desktop/linux/install/) which brings a similar developer experience as that on Mac/Windows.
-   - Use Docker CLI with the Docker Compose plugin; see [Install Docker Compose](https://docs.docker.com/compose/install)
+   - Docker CLI with the Docker Compose plugin; see [Install Docker Compose](https://docs.docker.com/compose/install)
    </details>

 - **A capable IDE**